Artist: Wang Hui (Chinese, 1632–1717)

 Accession Number: 1978.13

-Defying the authoritative theorist Dong Qichang's dictum that "in painting it is better to be descriptively obscure rather than obvious," Wang Hui regarded calligraphic abstraction and mimetic representation as "the two wings of a bird."
-In this northern landscape, he employed Li Cheng's "rocky mountain" idiom of jagged "devil-face" rock formation and spiky "crab-claw" wintry trees, which demands representational skill more than mere calligraphic strength.
-The enchanted stillness of the snow scene reveals his gift for lyricism as well.
+Defying the dictum of the authoritative theorist Dong Qichang (1555–1636) that "in painting it is better to be descriptively obscure rather than to be obvious," Wang Hui regarded calligraphic abstraction and mimetic representation as "the two wings of a bird."
+Inspired by Li Cheng's (919–967) descriptive idiom of jagged rock formations and spiky "crab-claw" wintry trees, which demand representational skill as well as calligraphic discipline, Wang's perfectly controlled lyrical composition—a snowscape of enchanted stillness-celebrates the beauty of nature.

 Painted for Zhou Lianggong (1612–1672), a high-ranking official who was facing unjust charges of corruption, Wang's choice of the Li Cheng style was significant.
 Li's winter landscapes had long been viewed as emblems of survival in the face of adversity, so Wang's painting may be read as an expression of sympathy and encouragement.